moresmiles/rails-task-manager/README.md

 # Rails Task Manager

-This is a group task management app made for a rails project at the Flatiron School.
+A group task management app made for a rails project at the Flatiron School.

-* You can create Groups, Lists, and Tasks
+* You can create, read, update, and delete Groups, Lists, and Tasks
 * Keep track of all your tasks across all groups

 ## Usage

-To Install locally: -fork the repo
+To Install locally:

+* Fork the repo
 * bundle install
 * rake db:migrate
 * rails s browse to http://localhost:3000